-Construction will occur in the City’s streets, rights of way and easements.
-Motorists will be permitted to drive (with caution) through the construction area during pipe installation.
-There will be times when roads and driveways will have limited access while the contractor is installing the new water line.
+Construction occurred in the City’s streets, rights of way and easements.
+Motorists were permitted to drive (with caution) through the construction area during pipe installation.
+There were times when roads and driveways had limited access while the contractor was installing the new water line.

 Once completed, property owners interested in obtaining water service will be responsible for paying JEA connection fees, private on-site plumbing costs and obtaining the associated permits required to make the connection from your home to the new water line located in the right-of-way.
 Connection to the new water system is completely voluntary.